Last updated on December 20, 2025

 - Moving your EFS file data can be managed simply with AWS DataSync – a managed data transfer service that makes it faster and simpler to move data between on-premises storage and Amazon EFS.

-- You can schedule automatic incremental backups of your EFS file system using the EFS-to-EFS Backup solution.
+- You can schedule automatic incremental backups of your EFS file system using the AWS Backup.

 Performance Modes